brettski/brettski.com/src/_blog/posts/when-brick-and-mortar-fails-to-deliver.md

 ---
-title: "When Brick and Mortar Fails to Deliver"
+title: 'When Brick and Mortar Fails to Deliver'
-date: "2013-04-20T23:02:11.000Z"
+date: '2013-04-20T23:02:11.000Z'
 categories:
-  - "interesting-view"
+  - 'interesting-view'
-  - "internet"
+  - 'internet'
-  - "life"
+  - 'life'
-slug: "when-brick-and-mortar-fails-to-deliver"
+slug: 'when-brick-and-mortar-fails-to-deliver'
 ---

 The other day our microwave quit working.
 It was 10 years old, I wasn't heart broken.
 It is an over-the-range style microwave where there is just barely enough room above the range for tall pots.
 To start my search for a new appliance I started looking at the local stores: Lowe's, Menard's, Home Depot, etc.  Our current unit is broke, it will be good to pick one up today and get it installed.